-Simply put, you’ll need to make sure your payment success and failure pages are excluded from any site caching.
-You may have caching configured at the host level or with other plugins depending on your setup.
+To resolve this issue, you’ll need to make sure your payment success and failure pages are excluded from any site caching.

 Some web hosts will use advanced caching techniques to automatically make your site run more smoothly.
 This is great, but you might find that sometimes you will need to purge this cache to make sure your forms are using the latest version of the plugin files.
 You will want to look around in your WordPress admin for some kind of “purge cache” button to clear this all out.
 If you cannot find one then you can contact your host to ask them for assistance.
 Below is an example of how this looks for SiteGround.

 The best solution for this is to just clear the browser cache and then reload the page.
 Some browsers, such as Google Chrome, let you perform a “hard reload” of the page.
 To do this in Chrome, first open the console log window (Cmd-Alt-J or F12).
 Next, right-click the reload button and select “Empty Cache and Hard Reload”.
 Similar functionality should exist in other browsers as well.

 Switching to Native PHP Sessions

 If you’re still getting the above error message after troubleshooting caching issues, it may be a session issue.